Website localization explained in 5 minutes

 Although website localization often begins with translation, it extends far beyond simply translating the text and leaving it at that.
 Localization means adjusting every aspect of your website to fit your target market’s preferences, including:

-• Portraying visuals that consider cultural sensitivities
+- Portraying visuals that consider cultural sensitivities

-• Adapting product offerings, promotions, and sales
+- Adapting product offerings, promotions, and sales

-• Providing your customers with preferred payment processes
+- Providing your customers with preferred payment processes

-• Providing shipping options appropriate to the region
+- Providing shipping options appropriate to the region

-• Setting up multilingual customer service
+- Setting up multilingual customer service

 By adapting the entire customer experience to make your visitors feel at home, you foster the personal connection and trust customers need when buying online.
 You want them to feel like your website content was created with their culture, needs, and language in mind.
 To truly succeed at designing an authentic localized experience, you can’t treat localization as an afterthought.

 Let’s take the IKEA website as an example.
-Upon opening the website, you’ll see completely different product offerings, promotions, and sales depending on your location.
+Upon opening each local version of the website, you’ll see completely different product offerings, promotions, and sales depending on your location.
 This is due to website localization: the proven process of creating global content that resonates with existing local audiences and reaches new ones.
 Thanks to clever and carefully planned localization, IKEA is one of the leading global brands.
 Your brand can get there too.

-Section titled Benefits of web localization Benefits of web localization
+Benefits of web localization

 By ensuring product information is available in your target audience’s native language, you’ll be able to increase sales, build brand trust, and encourage customer loyalty.

-Section titled 1.
-It increases customer engagement 1.
-It increases customer engagement
+1. It increases customer engagement

-Section titled 2.
-It boosts sales 2.
-It boosts sales
+2. It boosts sales

 An eCommerce store saw a 61% increase in sales when it localized its website for the French market.
 Before localization, your online store only appeals to people who speak one language.
-After localization, your online store’s content becomes relevant to people in diverse target markets because they can easily interact with the content.
+After localization, your online store’s content becomes relevant to people in local markets because they can easily interact with the content.

-Section titled 3.
-It creates a personalized customer experience 3.
-It creates a personalized customer experience
+3. It creates a personalized customer experience

 A Twilio survey discovered that 45% of consumers are likely to shop elsewhere if a brand fails to deliver a personalized experience.